 What are the key inclusion and exclusion criteria for enrollment?

 Eligible participants are 18 years or older with histologically or cytologically confirmed, advanced solid tumors (recurrent incurable, unresectable, or metastatic) excluding primary central nervous system (CNS) tumors.
-Patients must also have radiographic or clinical progression on, after, or intolerance to their most recent systemic therapy, and, when available, should have received appropriate approved standard-of-care therapy in the recurrent/metastatic setting unless it was contraindicated, not tolerated, or declined.
+Patients must also have radiographic or clinical progression on or after their most recent systemic therapy, or intolerance to it, and, when available, should have received appropriate, approved standard-of-care therapy in the recurrent/metastatic setting unless it was contraindicated, not tolerated, or declined.

-The protocol notes preferential enrollment of patients with known loss-of-function BRCA mutations.
-Additional key inclusion criteria include an adequate washout from prior investigational therapy (≥ 3 weeks or 5 half-lives, whichever is shorter; minimum 2 weeks) and an estimated life expectancy of ≥ 3 months.
+The protocol notes a preference for enrolling patients with known loss-of-function BRCA mutations.
+Additional key inclusion criteria include an adequate washout from prior investigational therapy (≥ 3 weeks or 5 half-lives, whichever is shorter; minimum 2 weeks) and an estimated life expectancy of 3 months or more.

 References